What is a State Tax Withholding Form?

 Yes, Colorado has a state tax withholding form.
-Workers fill out this form to let their employers know how much state income tax they want to withhold from their paychecks
+Employees fill out this form to let their employers know how much state income tax they want to be deducted from their paycheck stubs.

-Colorado Employee Withholding Certificate (form DR 0004) completion is voluntary starting in 2022.
-When a worker in Colorado submits a DR 0004, their employer is obligated to determine their withholding according to the information provided.
+Colorado Employee Withholding Certificate (form DR 0004) completion has voluntarily started in 2022.
+When an employee in Colorado submits a DR 0004, their employer must determine their withholding according to the information provided.

-How do I fill out a State Tax Withholding Form?
+How to fill out a State Tax Withholding Form?

-Follow the rules for more accurate withholding if you have several jobs or file jointly and your spouse works.
+2- Account for Various Jobs: Follow the rules for accurate withholding if you have multiple jobs.

-You can multiply your children and dependents by the credit amount.
-If you need more taxes taken out of your income to lower your tax burden, you may also not claim dependents.
+3- List your Dependents (Including children): You can multiply your dependents, including the children, by the credit amount.
+You may also not claim dependents if you need more taxes to be taken out of your income to lower your tax liability.

-Submit the signed form to your company’s HR or payroll department.
-Payroll systems may allow online submission.
+5- Sign and Give a Date for your W-4: Submit the signed form to your company’s HR or payroll department.

 Also, See: Withholding Allowances